jt2k/outlinks/README.md

 1. Configure a web server to support SSL and listen on port 443
 2. Point your web server to the `public` directory in this project

+### 3. Created an allowed domains list

+1. Copy `public/allowed.sample.json` to `public/allowed.json`.
+2. Modify to include domains for which you want allow automatic redirects.